 If you are looking for scenic drives through Tuscany, the ones leading to Montepulciano are just your ticket.
 You’ll pass fields of sunflowers, vineyards, country homes, cypress trees, and have plenty of fun winding roads to traverse on the way.

-See / do / eat in Montepulciano
+Things to do in Montepulciano

 While exploring Tuscany, we made Tuoro sul Trasimeno our homebase and visited the rest of the area on day trips by car.
 Possibly the most amazing part of this arrangement was the fact that our farm stay was so inexpensive while most of the surrounding restaurants were so expensive.
 Luckily, staying in a house means that you can DIY your breakfast and morning coffee with a beautiful view of the lake, so it ended up being a good deal anyways.